 After more than 6 months of use I have noticed that gabapentin is taking a toll on my quality of life.
 Your thoughts please!

-A. Gabapentin (Neurontin) was originally developed as an anti-seizure drug.
-It was approved by the FDA as an “add-on” treatment for patients with epilepsy in 1993.
+A. Gabapentin was approved by the FDA as an “add-on” treatment for patients with epilepsy in 1993.
 Although researchers do not completely understand how gabapentin works to control seizures, they think it affects production of a neurochemical in the brain called GABA (gamma-aminobutyric acid).
+It has never been approved for treating insomnia!

 The Off-Label Marketing Boondoggle:

-Pfizer, the manufacturer of brand name Neurontin, got into major trouble when it marketed this drug for off-label uses.
-A company has historically not been allowed to promote a medicine for things that the FDA has not approved.
+The manufacturer of brand name Neurontin, got into major trouble when it marketed the drug for off-label uses.
+Pharmaceutical manufacturers were not allowed to promote their medicines for indications that the FDA had not approved.
 In Pfizer’s case, these unofficial uses for Neurontin included bipolar disorder, alcohol withdrawal, migraines and pain.
 The company eventually paid $430 million in penalties and admitted to fraudulent promotion.

 Off-Label Prescribing Continues: